d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

  \mathbf{a}^\top_{2}\mathbf{b}_1 & \mathbf{a}^\top_{2} \mathbf{b}_2 & \cdots & \mathbf{a}^\top_{2} \mathbf{b}_m \\
  \vdots & \vdots & \ddots &\vdots\\
 \mathbf{a}^\top_{n} \mathbf{b}_1 & \mathbf{a}^\top_{n}\mathbf{b}_2& \cdots& \mathbf{a}^\top_{n} \mathbf{b}_m
-\end{bmatrix}
+\end{bmatrix}.
 $$

-You can think of the matrix-matrix multiplication $AB$ as simply performing $m$ matrix-vector products and stitching the results together to form an $n \times m$ matrix.
-Just as with ordinary dot products and matrix-vector products, we can compute matrix-matrix products in MXNet by using ``dot()``.
+We can think of the matrix-matrix multiplication $\mathbf{AB}$ as simply performing $m$ matrix-vector products and stitching the results together to form an $n \times m$ matrix.
+Just as with ordinary dot products and matrix-vector products, we can compute matrix-matrix multiplication by using the `dot` function.
+In the following snippet, we perform matrix multiplication on `A` and `B`.
+Here, `A` is a matrix with $5$ rows and $4$ columns, and `B` is a matrix with $4$ rows and $3$ columns.
+After multiplication, we obtain a matrix with $5$ rows and $3$ columns.

 ```{.python .input  n=17}
 B = np.ones(shape=(4, 3))
 np.dot(A, B)
 ```

+Matrix-matrix multiplication can be simply called *matrix multiplication*, and should not be confused with the Hadamard product.

 ## Norms